HuySG/NVSStageManagementBE/HELP.md

 # Read Me First
-The following was discovered as part of building this show:
+The following was discovered as part of building this project:

-* The original package name 'com.nvsstagemanagement.nvs-stage-management' is invalid and this show uses 'com.nvsstagemanagement.nvs_stage_management' instead.
+* The original package name 'com.nvsstagemanagement.nvs-stage-management' is invalid and this project uses 'com.nvsstagemanagement.nvs_stage_management' instead.

 # Getting Started